 You invest in an IRA

 "IRA is simply a label applied to an account.
 That label gives it the special tax treatment.
-Inside the account, you will find the investment or investments," says Certified Financial Planner professional Rick Salmeron, founder of Salmeron Financial in Dallas.
+Inside the account, you will find the investment or investments," says CFP professional Rick Salmeron, founder of Salmeron Financial in Dallas.

 Basically, a person can have nearly any type of regular investment in an IRA, whether a CD or stock or mutual fund, and the IRA label indicates how it is treated with regard to tax reporting.